-(b) Within 60 days of the achievement of adequate stabilization of the land disturbing activity in any project or section thereof, the bond, cash escrow, letter of credit or other legal arrangement, or the unexpended or unobligated portion thereof, shall be refunded to the applicant or terminated based upon the percentage of stabilization accomplished in the project or section.
+(b) Within 60 days of the achievement of adequate stabilization of the land disturbing activity in any project or section thereof, the bond, cash escrow, letter of credit or other legal arrangement, or the unexpended or unobligated portion thereof, shall, upon his/her request, be refunded to the applicant or terminated based upon the percentage of stabilization accomplished in the project or section.
 The administrator shall determine whether there has been adequate stabilization, and the applicable percentage of stabilization, based on an inspection and verification that the plan requirements have been satisfied and permanent vegetation has been established.
 Permanent vegetation shall not be considered established until a ground cover is achieved that is uniform, mature enough to survive, and will inhibit erosion.
 Surety refund may be partial if the administrator or his designee deems the plan has not been 100 percent adhered to after 60 days from stated completion.

 (c) Prior to engaging in the land disturbing activities shown on an approved plan, the person responsible for carrying out the plan shall obtain the permit required by Sec.
 26-40 and shall notify the administrator, in writing, of the name of the responsible land disturber for such activities.
 Failure to designate a responsible land disturber prior to engaging in land disturbing activities shall constitute grounds for the administrator to revoke an approved plan, and the person responsible for carrying out the plan shall be subject to the penalties provided in this article.
 The administrator may waive the certificate of competence requirement for an agreement in lieu of a plan.
 The land disturbing permit shall be kept at the site of the authorize land disturbing activity at all times during which such activity is being performed.